You shine it when I'm alone

-- Cover Version: Ellie's been known to do quite a few of these, the most well-known probably being her rendition of Elton John's classic "Your Song".
-Additional ones include: "High for This" by The Weeknd, "Hanging On" by Active Child, "Tessellate" by Alt-J and "Midas Touch" by Midnight Star, and "Vincent" by Don McLean.
+- Ellie's been known to do quite a few of these, the most well-known probably being her rendition of Elton John's classic "Your Song".
+Additional ones include: "High for This" by The Weeknd, "Hanging On" by Active Child, "Tessellate" by AltJ, "Midas Touch" by Midnight Star, and "Vincent" by Don McLean.

-- Most of them don't deviate much from their originals, but her take on "Midas Touch" is drastically different, turning the upbeat 1980s Funk song into a moody Dubstep-flavored one.
+- Most of them don't deviate much from the original versions, but her take on "Midas Touch" is drastically different, turning the upbeat 1980s Funk song into a moody Dubstep-flavored one.

 - Darker and Edgier: Halcyon is much darker, lyrically and sonically, than Lights and its re-release were.

 - Gosh Dang It to Heck!: All of her songs are notably devoid of swearing.
 The closest she gets to doing so is in "Burn" which features the use of the word "hell".
 Averted in Iggy Azalea's "Heavy Crown", where she uses the word "bitch" to the surprise of some listeners.
-Finally averted once and for all in Delirium, which features her using light swearing like "damn" in songs like "Codes", while "Army" drops the first and only use of the word "fuck" in her music.
+Finally averted once and for all in Delirium, which features her using light swearing like "damn" in songs like "Codes", while "Army" drops the only use of the word "fuck" in her music.
 However the song Start from her fourth album Brightest Blue, utters “fuck” 3 times (which is found in the last verse of the song).

 - Helium Speech: Implemented as electronic babble in "Only You".